roundell/ClickOMania/docs/README.md

 ### Major efficiencies:
 The grids start with 200 squares (10x20) and the five and six-colour test grids start with about 40 multi-blocks.
 Without efficiencies, each iteration explodes in the number of grids to test.
 The one I implemented from the start was only testing the best five new grids in the next iteration.
 I later did some testing on this and found that increasing this to keeping the best ten made no difference in the next move chosen.
 Five seemed like the magic number.

-Then there is a balance between the number of iterations forward before
+Then there is a balance between the number of iterations forward before reducing the number of sequences to explore.